volodymyrprokopyuk/typescript-ads/README.md

     - Insertion: O(1) < link
     - Deletion: O(1) < link
     - Searching: O(n) < scan
 - **Characteristics**.
-Singly-linked list is a one-way traversal linked list in which every node points to the next node in a list (space-efficient).
+Singly-linked list is a farward-only traversal linked list in which every node points to the next node in a list (space-efficient).
 Doubly=linked list is a bidirectional traversal linked list in which every node points to the previous and the next node in a list (less space-efficient)

 ## Algorithms